 “Our history and our culture is based a lot on proximity – whether in spaces where you had to hide together just to be yourselves, or meeting up in places to protest.
 It’s all about proximity.”

 As we at Yorkville University prepare to mark our second consecutive Pride Month in lockdown, we understand just how critical it is to create safe spaces – even virtual ones – where members of our LGBTQIA2S+ community can not only feel accepted, but celebrated for who they are and the many contributions they make.

-That’s why we’re excited to announce a number of different initiatives, activities and resources we’ll be rolling out in celebration of Pride 2021, including: thrice-weekly LGBTQIA2S+ Virtual Safe Spaces drop-ins throughout the month of June; the launch of an LGBTQIA2S+ Ally Tool Kit; and the ‘Come As You Are’ Pride Party & Variety Show at the end of the month.
+That’s why we’re excited to announce a number of different initiatives, activities and resources we’ll be rolling out in celebration of Pride 2021, including thrice-weekly LGBTQIA2S+ Virtual Safe Spaces drop-ins throughout the month of June and the launch of an LGBTQIA2S+ Ally Tool Kit.

 “The pandemic has been a really challenging time and very isolating for a lot of queer folk…so having these spaces where people can connect, where we can give them that sense proximity, is very important,” explained Zac Schraeder, a Toronto Film School Program Advisor who’s helping organize this year’s Pride celebrations.